 Click here to access pre-circulated workshop readings.

 The CEMH hosts events every Friday at 12:15pm.
 Events are in 1210 Heller Hall on the West Bank of the University of Minnesota unless otherwise noted.
-Click here for the full Fall 2013 calendar.
-Our Spring 2014 calendar will be available in early January.
+Click here for the full Spring 2014 calendar.
+A record of our Fall 2013 calendar can be found here.